-Help preserve the biodiversity and ecosystems of Cape Town’s West Coast which forms part of the Cape Floristic Region, one of only 25 bio-diverse hot spots globally.
+Help preserve the biodiversity and ecosystems of the Cape's West Coast which forms part of the Cape Floristic Region, one of only 25 global, bio-diverse hot spots.

-The marine environment along South Africa’s West Coast is diverse in species and ecosystems with long beaches, lagoons and islands off the coast providing habitats for many species.
+The marine environment, along the west coast, is diverse in species and ecosystems with long beaches, lagoons and islands providing habitats for many species.

 However, pollution, resource depletion and rapidly expanding urbanization has put pressure on the habitats of the indigenous flora and fauna.

-Numerous bird species live and breed in the reserve with migrating birds using the area as feeding grounds during their migration.
+Numerous bird species live and breed in the reserve with migrating birds using the area as migratory feeding grounds.

-You will help conduct surveys along the beaches to assess general population counts.
+You will help conduct surveys along the beaches to assess general bird population counts.

-Pollution Analysis: At least one million seabirds and one hundred thousand marine mammals die each year due to plastic pollution.
+Millions of seabirds and marine mammals die each year due to plastic pollution.

-In conjunction with Bird life South Africa and the Percy Fitzpatrick Institute at University of Cape Town, you’ll help with beach clean-ups along the West Coast.
+In conjunction with Bird life South Africa and the University of Cape Town, you’ll help with beach clean-ups along the west coast.
 The litter is then analysed to determine its source.

-Lagoon Fish Surveys: You’ll help conduct fishing surveys with a view to obtaining an estimate of the species living in the lagoon.
-This information is necessary to gain a better understanding of the ecology of the lagoon.
+You’ll help conduct fishing surveys with a view to obtaining an estimate of the species living in the lagoon, so we can understand the ecology of the lagoon.

 Our community projects involve working with children from disadvantaged communities in and around Langebann.
 Here you will get involved with:

-Help educate the communities about their local bio diversity and conservation, motivating them to make a preserve what they have.
+Help educate the communities about their local conservation, motivating them to preserve what they have.
 Teaching, adventure days, art and sport classes are all tools to get this message across.

-You will be able to run rugby, soccer or netball clinics for primary school children.
-You don’t require any coaching experience, but do need a sound knowledge of the sport’s rules and have playing experience.
+Help run rugby, soccer or netball clinics for primary school children.
+No coaching experience required but you will need a sound knowledge of the sport’s rules and have playing experience.

 You‘ll be busy volunteering 5 days a week, and for pretty much most of the day, but the evenings and weekends are your own for down time or exploring with some of our favourites: